 Small cookie scoop: Helps keep the cookies a uniform size and gets the job done quickly.

-How To Make The Best Ooey Gooey Butter Cookies Gluten Free
+How To Make The Best Gluten Free Gooey Butter Cookies

-1. In a large bowl, cream together the room temperature butter and cream cheese with an electric mixer until well combined, then add in the eggs and vanilla.
-Mix until smooth.
+- In a large bowl, cream together the room temperature butter and cream cheese with an electric mixer until well combined

-2. In a separate bowl, combine the dry ingredients and then whisk until well incorporated.
+- In a separate medium sized mixing bowl, combine the dry ingredients and then whisk until well incorporated.

-4. Cover the bowl with plastic wrap (to not loose any moisture) and chill it in the refrigerator for 30 minutes.
+- Cover the bowl with plastic wrap (to keep it moist) and chill it in the refrigerator for 30 minutes.

-9. Remove them from the oven and place them on a wire cooling rack to stop them from continuing to bake after being out of the oven.
+- Remove from the oven and place them on a wire cooling rack.

 Storage